VOLUME 10, ISSUE 25

 Hagafan Cellars wines have been served on numerous occasions at the White House to visiting foreign dignitaries.

 Hagafan Cellars wines are sold primarily to restaurants, mailing list customers, and visitors to the winery.
-Tasting and tours are available by appointment daily at 11:00 (1-888-424-2336).
+Tasting and tours are available by appointment daily except Saturdays and holidays at 4160 Silverado Trail in Napa.

 Articles About Hagafen Cellars